yaroslavros/httpbis-outdated-proxy-config/draft-rosomakho-httpbis-outdated-proxy-config.md

 The `Proxy-Config` request header field is used by a client to inform an explicit proxy about the proxy configuration it is currently using.
 The field conveys a dictionary structured field as defined in {{Section 3.2 of !STRUCTURED-FIELD=RFC9651}} with the following keys:

-- `url` (optional): A string identifying the URL from which the client fetched the configuration.
+* `url` (optional): A string identifying the URL from which the client fetched the configuration.
 This may point to a PAC file or a PvD configuration.
+It MAY be omitted in the following cases:
-If omitted, the proxy is expected to infer the default PvD URI based on its own hostname and ".well-known/pvd" path as defined in {{Section 4.1 of ?PVDDATA=RFC8801}}.
+  - The client is using the default PvD URI based on proxy hostname and ".well-known/pvd" path as defined in {{Section 4.1 of ?PVDDATA=RFC8801}}.
+  - The configuration was provisioned through a mechanism that is not associated with a specific URL, such as enterprise device management or a local policy engine
-- `fetched` (required): A date value indicating when the client last fetched the configuration.
+* `fetched` (required): A date value indicating when the client last fetched the configuration.
 The value MUST use the Date format defined in {{Section 3.3.7 of STRUCTURED-FIELD}}.

 ## Handling Unknown or Sensitive URLs